VIULibrary/super-duper-app-local/README.md

 # Super-Duper-App-Local #

-1. Transforms Dpsace metadata export csv to Datacite metadata import csv
+1. Transforms Dpsace metadata export csv to Datacite metadata import CSV
 2. Submits records to Datacite for DOI creation
-3. Merges the newly created DOIs back into the Dspace csv for
+3. Merges the newly created DOIs back into the Dspace CSV
 4. Provides basic statistics for the DOIs generated